cnoe-io/idpbuilder/README.md

         imagePullPolicy: IfNotPresent
 ...

+### No Pull Secret Needed
+Our gitea instance allows for anonymous read access.
+This means that you can pull git repo contents and container images without the need to login.

 ### Only Works With Subdomain based Idpbuilder installations
 Right now because of the way the OCI registry specifications discovers information about a repo, this will only work with subdomain `gitea.cnoe.localtest.me`